benfoley/react-admin-site-template/README.md

 Add a deployment method.
 This will be used to upload the public files to the Firebase hosting when you deploy.
 We'll use the CLI to set this up.

-Add the site as a hosting target
+Add the site as a hosting target by running the following command in Terminal, in the admin project.
 ```
 firebase target:apply hosting admin projectname-admin
 ```